kct2020/goutpal-com-skeleventy/site/blog/balsamic-vinegar-and-gout/index.md

 So balsamic vinegar is not bad for gout.
 However, you might also consider other salad dressing ingredients.

 <h3 id="gout">Balsamic Vinegar & Uric Acid Study</h3>
 In my second uric acid study, researchers treated groups of obese rats with balsamic vinegar solution at different strengths<a href="#ref3"><sup>[3]</sup></a>.
-After 6 weeks, blood tests revealed that balsamic vinegar treatment reduces uric acid in a dose-dependent manner.
+After 6 weeks, blood tests revealed that balsamic vinegar treatment reduces uric acid in a dose-dependent manner.<br />
 <q cite="https://dx.doi.org/10.21608/jedu.2022.121019.1601">the results obtained indicated that serum urea, creatinine and uric acid gradually decreased significantly at (p < 0.05) for all treated groups (3,4 and 5) compared to the positive group (2) (untreated group fed on high-fat diet)</q>

 <h3 id="good">Is Balsamic Vinegar Good for Gout?</h3>